Name | Brenden M. Recommended |

 I would be a good tutor for an undergrad student in philosophy, English, or some humanities courses.

-I think if you were able to identify areas in which you wish to gain some insights or learn about, I could help you approach researching by framing the issues in a productive way.
+You identify areas in which you wish to gain some insights or learn about, I could help you by listening to try to explain what you are learning to help you get in the habit of pondering and expressing in the moment (good for exams).

-Oftentimes, an old philosophers ideas got translated a particular way in the 1800s and students in 2008 (when I last checked, in class) would tell me "oh, you are talking about that 1808 theory" - in fact, language evolves and we are not restricted to the theories of old dudes only.. or their language.
+Oftentimes, an old philosopher's ideas from another language got translated a particular robotic way after the 1800s and students in 2008 would tell me "oh, is that the categorical imperative?" - when in fact, yes, concepts and language evolve.
+We are not restricted to the theories of old dudes and their terms only.

-Let's think for ourselves and work on things in an inclusive and ranging way, doing so with the skills and resources we have.
+So many ideas are useful.
+Let's think for ourselves and work on things in a wide range and open way, doing so with the skills and resources we have.

 Let's meet at the library, or have a chat via audio/video.